The Eagle River Museum

 (Photo: The 1914 memorial to Douglass Houghton is located on M26 just a short distance west of the museum.)

-Hours & Admission- The Eagle River Museum is open from mid June to early October on Wednesdays, Fridays and Saturdays.
-Hours are 12 - 4 PM.
-The last day the museum will be open in 2023 is Saturday, October 7th.
-Docents present.
-There is no admission fee for this museum, but a donation is appreciated.
-Location- The Eagle River Museum is housed in the old Eagle River School House building which now serves as the Houghton Township Community Building, along M-26 near the historic waterfall and dam in town.
+Season- Hours & Admission- Location- The Eagle River Museum is housed in the old Eagle River School House building which now serves as the Houghton Township Community Building, along M-26 near the historic waterfall and dam in town.
 The address is 5059 4th Street, Eagle River, MI.
-GPS: N 47 24.769 W 88 17.763, Decimal Degrees: 47.412815, -88.29605 Related Links– |
+GPS: N 47 24.769 W 88 17.763, Decimal Degrees: 47.412815, -88.29605 Related Links– | All sites are closed for the season.
+But we'll keep a light on.

 |